Updated June 2025

 Is your call-to-action/buy button visible without scrolling?
 If not, it should be ‘above the fold’ – i.e within the top third of the page.

-Do you have a Trustpilot badge with a 5 star rating on it?
+Does you have a Trustpilot badge with a 5 star rating on it?

 Your website is downright ugly